Hair Loss After Hair Transplant - Normal Period & Ways to Prevent

 What Is Shock Loss After a Hair Transplant?

-"Shock loss", also known as transplant shock, is a normal part of the hair transplant healing process.
+"Shock loss," also known as transplant shock loss, is a normal part of the hair transplant healing process.
 The trauma of the surgery can induce a shock-like response in the hair follicles, causing them to enter into a resting phase, known as telogen, leading to temporary thinning or complete hair loss in the transplanted area.

-Hair loss after a hair transplant typically begins 2-3 weeks after the procedure and can last several months.
+Shedding of transplanted hair typically begins 2-3 weeks after the procedure and can last several months.
 Patients may lose up to 50% of the transplanted hair during this time.
 However, this hair loss is temporary, and the transplanted hair will eventually grow back.

 What is the Timeline for Hair Shedding After a Hair Transplant?

-The timeline of hair loss after a hair transplant can vary from person to person depending on factors such as the patient's overall health, the extent of the hair transplant, and the specific techniques used during the procedure.
+The timeline for shedding after hair transplant can vary from person to person, depending on factors such as the patient's overall health, the extent of the hair transplant, and the specific techniques used during the procedure.
 When shedding starts after a hair transplant, it's a natural part of the process and shouldn't cause alarm.
-This hair transplant shedding phase signifies the transition from dormant follicles to active growth, paving the way for thicker, fuller hair in the coming months.
+This shedding phase signifies the transition from dormant follicles to active growth, paving the way for thicker, fuller hair in the coming months.

 The timeline of shock loss after a hair transplant may include: